lindsaywaldrop/foilstudy/README.md

 ## More Information on Surrogate-construction Methods

-There are code tutorials available for generalized polynomial chaos (R: `gPC_primer.Rmd`) and neural networks (R: `nn_primer.Rmd`).
+There are code tutorials available in R for generalized polynomial chaos (R: `gPC_primer.Rmd`) and neural networks (R: `nn_primer.Rmd`).
 These use general examples to create surrogates and can be used as a code basis for your analysis.
 These tutorials, and the Creating Surrogates files, also include notes about using each method but should not be considered exhaustive on either method.
 Specialized expertise is required to use these methods to produce meaningful results for your system.